Educational Work | MEDLIFE | Nonprofit Charity | Lima, Peru

 Health Education Workshops

-During our Mobile Clinics and our year-round community organizing work, we provide education volunteer opportunities in the form of workshops where volunteers present videos, brochures, and assist in demonstrations with medical professionals.
+During our Mobile Clinics and our year-round community organizing work, we provide educational volunteer opportunities in the form of workshops where volunteers present videos, and brochures, and assist in demonstrations with medical professionals.
 We provide information on diseases such as breast cancer, cervical cancer, diabetes, and more to help our patients understand how to prevent and treat such conditions.

 teaching volunteer opportunities School Construction Projects